hli1221/imagefusion_deeplearning/README.md

 - [VGG-19, imagenet-vgg-verydeep-19](http://www.vlfeat.org/matconvnet/pretrained/)

-If you have any question about this code, feel free to reach me(hui_li_jnu@163.com, lihui@stu.jiangnan.edu.cn)
+If you have any question about this code, feel free to reach me(hui_li_jnu@163.com, lihui.cv@jiangnan.edu.cn)

 ### Fusion method